higlass/higlass-manage/README.md

 higlass-manage shell
 ```

-### Getting the error log
+### Getting the error logs

 When errors occur they are usually on the higlass-server end.
-To output the log use the `log` command:
+To output the logs use the `logs` command:

 ```
-higlass-manage log
+higlass-manage logs
 ```

 ### Stopping a HiGlass instance